bucs110fall2023/final-project-fudge-brownies/README.md

 ## Project Description

 The program will allow the user to trace a figure on a drawing platform.
 The program will then recreate that figure using Fourier Transformations.
 Color of the drawing can be chosen as well.
 (NOTE: I added everything that was on the template of the readme given, but there are some things that were on the rubric but not on the template provided.
-I will give a quick run down of them additional modules: none that I can think of class relationship diagram: the buttons work within the controller so that they move the menus around and can highlight when hovered over
+I will give a quick run down of them
+Additional Modules: none that I can think of/
+Class Relationship Diagram: the buttons work within the controller so that they move the menus around and can highlight when hovered over.
+The changed button changes the variable in the controller which makes the viewer see something different.
-Data Permeance: coordinates are saved into separate file File Structre: As requested)
+Data Permeance: coordinates are saved into separate file File Structre: As requested/ After running there might be an error but that does not stop anything.)

 ***